-The Vashlovani National Park is notable for its unique, bad-land-like landscapes of desert and semi-desert steppe vegetation and arid and deciduous forests.
 The name Vashlovani derived from the natural similarity and disposition of pistachio and apple trees that leaves the association of the fruit garden.
-It is also a home to the remarkable cliffs-of-the-canyons, locally called the "Sharp Walls” and the magnificent Alazani flood plains and forests.
+It is also home to the remarkable cliffs-of-the-canyons, locally called the "Sharp Walls” and the magnificent Alazani flood plains and forests.
 The pistachio and juniper trees are unique to the place.

-It total area amounts to 35053,7 ha.
-Administrative and visitors center of the national park is located in Dedoplistskaro.
-Exhibition and presentation hall is designed in administrative building, where visitors have the opportunity to become familiar with the specifics of protected areas, existing tariffs, safety rules and choose the desired travel route.
+Its total area amounts to 35053,7 ha.
+The administrative and visitors center of the national park is located in Dedoplistskaro.
+The exhibition and presentation hall is designed in the administrative building, where visitors have the opportunity to become familiar with the specifics of protected areas, existing tariffs, safety rules, and choose the desired travel route.
 Vashlovani Protected Areas tourist trail network gives the possibility of hiking for one or several days.
 Paths are marked and well-arranged.
 Bungalows and camping sites are arranged along the routes.
 Sites for setting up a fire are also allocated.
-National park offers hiking, geological, photo, cultural and educational tours
+The national park offers hiking, geological, photo, cultural and educational tours

 Note: it is necessary to check-in in Visitors center before visiting the national park.
 Please have an identity card and a car-passport with you.